-With this shift in the RV industry, leading companies like Thor Industries and Winnebago Industries have started catering their motorhomes to fit millennial needs.
-As more and more millennials start to live and work out of their RVs full-time, features like Wi-Fi connection, solar power, stainless steel appliances and even retractable TVs are on their RV must-have list.
-A survey done two years ago by KOA found that younger RVers value Wi-Fi almost as much as toilet paper.
+For example, leading companies like Thor Industries and Winnebago Industries have started catering their motorhomes to fit millennial needs.
+Why?
+Because more and more millennials are starting to live and work out of their RVs full-time.
+Features like Wi-Fi connection, solar power, stainless steel appliances and even retractable TVs are on their RV must-have list.
+A survey done by KOA found that younger RVers value Wi-Fi almost as much as toilet paper.

 - 12V tank heaters